rowansmithau/wiz-tools/shikari-scenarios/README.md

     ```
     $ cd packer
-    $ packer init hashibox.pkr.hcl
+    $ packer init wizbox.pkr.hcl
-    $ packer build -var-file variables.pkrvars.hcl hashibox.pkr.hcl
+    $ packer build wizbox.pkr.hcl
     ```
-    > NOTE: Pass `-var enterprise=true` for Enterprise binaries and `-var fips=true` for fips binaries repsectively.

     This will build the VM image into the `.shikari` directory within your home directory (`~/.shikari`).
+Each scenario references the image location in their respective hashibox.yaml file.

+2. At this point I suggest reading [shell-aliases.md](shell-aliases.md) to get a quick start on simple command usage.

-2. Now you can run the scenarios by going into specific scenario directory and invoking the template using Shikari.
+3. Now you can run the scenarios by going into specific scenario directory and invoking the template using Shikari.

     ```
-    $ cd scenarios/nomad-consul-quickstart
+    $ cd scenarios/empty
     $ shikari create --name demo --servers 3 --clients 3 -i ~/.shikari/<image-dir>/<image-file>.cqow2
     ```

     > NOTE: You can avoid passing the image on the CLI by setting the `image.location` inside the template file (hashibox.yaml) to point to the newly created image file in the previous step. (this should end with `.qcow2`).
 Run the following command to get the absolute path to the image file, for example:
     > ```
-    > $ readlink -f ~/.shikari/enterprise-c-1.19-n-1.8-v-1.17-b-0.16/hashibox.qcow2
+    > $ readlink -f ~/.shikari/wizbox-fedora/wizbox.qcow2
-    > /Users/Billy/.shikari/enterprise-c-1.19-n-1.8-v-1.17-b-0.16/hashibox.qcow2
+    > /Users/Billy/.shikari/wizbox-fedora/wizbox.qcow2
     > ```

     The above example command will create 3 servers and 3 clients using the image we previously built using Packer.

-3. Export the environment variables to access the cluster services.
+4. Export the environment variables to access the cluster services.

     ```
     $ eval $(shikari env -n demo consul)
     ```

-4. The `shikari list` command can be used to view a list of vm's and their status.
+5. The `shikari list` command can be used to view a list of vm's and their status.

     ```
     $ shikari list